QubesOS/qubes-doc/privacy/onion-service-repos.md

 ---
 layout: doc
-title: Hidden Service Repos
+title: Onion Service Repos
+permalink: /doc/onion-service-repos/
-permalink: /doc/hidden-service-repos/
+redirect_from: /doc/hidden-service-repos/
 ---

-Hidden Service Repos
+Onion Service Repos
 ====================

-Run the following commands in dom0 in order to use Qubes' Tor hidden service repos for each type of VM.
+Run the following commands in dom0 in order to use Qubes' Tor onion service (aka "hidden service") repos for each type of VM.

 **Note:** The `cat`s are optional, for confirmation only.